 When I was an elementary school teacher and now as a parent of four young children, I have always believed that creating an environment conducive to learning was one of the most important things I could do (after making my students and children feel loved that is.)

 Before I became a stay at home mom, I taught at an I.B. school that focused on backwards design and the inquiry model of instruction.
 These are two things that I believe in strongly and have carried over into my parenting philosophy.
 In my classroom, I worked very hard to create an environment and a system that could almost run itself.
 We would spend the beginning of the year going over rules and expectations, and then I would gradually release responsibility and encourage them to become independent learners as I guided them to find their individual intrinsic motivators.
-In the pictures below, notice the cooperative learning modules, the comfortable little nooks and learning areas, the use of the wall space, the vibrant colors, the plants, and the clean, organized, and warm environment.

 In my home, I have tried to create the same warm, nurturing, organized, creative, and stimulating environment that will promote independent learning at every turn.
 Don’t get me wrong, I love cuddling with my kids and finding teachable moments to help guide them towards new understandings, it’s just that I don’t see them as empty vessels that need to be filled with whatever wisdom I can pour into them.
 I believe that they are embarking on a journey of self discovery and I see myself as their guide; the one who will shepherd them along and help them to find the right path.
 Listed below are the things I like to do in my home that help to create and facilitate an environment that promotes and encourages independent learning.